samkim130/mapreduce/README.md

 ## Directory Structure
 CMakeLists.txt will help you build your code.
 We recommend you read into cmake to understand how it works and how to use it to build your services.

-The starter code for your master and worker files are in the src/ directory, in the master and worker cc files.

-Happy Coding :)

 ## Running